Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 ## Deployment

-This project was was developed using Gitpod, commited to git and pushed to Github using the built in function with Gitpod.
+This project was developed using Gitpod, committed to git and pushed to Github using the built-in function with Gitpod.

 To deploy this page from Github pages from its Github repository, the following steps were taken.